outfindo/outfindo.dev/_posts/2022-01-20-backend-engineer-php.md

 ## What we are starting or planning to do

-You may be able to help with these tasks:
+These may be one of your first tasks:
 * better data models on API, OpenAPI specs
 * GitHub Actions CI pipeline (not needed for one-man show:)
 * better monitoring